square/wire/README.md

 Wire does not support:

  * Groups - they are skipped when parsing binary input data
- * Services - they are ignored by the compiler

 Wire supports custom options on messages and fields.
 Other custom options are ignored.
 Use the `--no_options` flag to omit option information from the generated code.

  [dl_runtime]: http://repository.sonatype.org/service/local/artifact/maven/redirect?r=central-proxy&g=com.squareup.wire&a=wire-runtime&v=LATEST
  [dl_compiler]: http://repository.sonatype.org/service/local/artifact/maven/redirect?r=central-proxy&g=com.squareup.wire&a=wire-compiler&v=LATEST&c=jar-with-dependencies